qarnot/qarnot-render-deadline/README.md

 Please note that `qarnot_render_deadline.py` is only read at startup so **you need to relaunch Deadline Monitor after modifying the configuration**.

 The configuration is done manually in `qdeadline.py` for now but all those options will eventually be exposed in the Deadline Monitor UI.

+## Data access

+The task's data are available in the environement variable `TASK_PATH` (which equals `/job` by default).

+If your renderer/DCC supports environment variables, it is better to use `TASK_PATH` directly.
+Though, most of the time this is not the case, so you can also use `/job` directly.
+And if you need this path to be renamed to a custom value (like `/work` or `/prod`, etc) to match your on-premise setup, please contact the support team through the chat present in the [Qarnot Console](https://console.qarnot.com/)).

+Data written to `TASK_PATH` are uploaded to the output bucket every 5 minutes and when the task is aborted.